From £59,9906

 polestar 4 review 2024 01 front tracking

-It’s not cheap, at £59,990 for the single-motor 4 and £66,990 for the dual-motor car before you’ve added the Performance pack, and Plus pack, and any other pack that takes your fancy.
-Having said that, standard equipment is very generous, and includes a heat pump, keyless entry, electrically adjustable and heated front seats, a 360deg parking camera, adaptive cruise control, planetary-themed ambient lighting, three-zone climate control and more.
-So you don’t really need to add any of those packs, anyway… And spec for spec, the Polestar is decent value compared with alternatives like the Porsche Macan and BMW iX3.
-If you can get a decent finance deal, then it’s definitely one to consider.
+Having said that, standard equipment is very generous, including a heat pump, keyless entry, electrically adjustable and heated front seats, a 360deg parking camera, adaptive cruise control, planetary-themed ambient lighting, three-zone climate control and more.
+So you don’t really need to add any of those packs anyway.
+And spec for spec, the 4 is decent value compared with alternatives like the Porsche Macan Electric and Audi Q6 E-tron.
+If you can get a decent finance deal, it’s definitely one to consider.

 VERDICT